How Much Should I Spend on Groceries? (A Realistic Answer)

 If your grocery budget feels high, audit which of these is driving it.
 The fix is usually one or two specific changes, not blanket "spend less."

-- Meal-plan two weeks at a time.
+- Meal-plan a week or two at a time.
 Decision fatigue is what makes people overspend.
-A list cuts it dramatically.
+Planning meals and shopping from that list cuts both impulse buys and the food that rots in the back of the fridge.

-- Switch one premium category to store-brand.
-Most pantry staples (canned goods, pasta, oats, frozen vegetables) are functionally identical at half the price.
+- Switch premium categories to store brands.
+Most pantry staples — canned goods, pasta, oats, frozen vegetables — are functionally identical to the name brand at 30–50% less.
+Swap them one category at a time.

 For more on cutting spend without making your life worse, see 5 Budgeting Mistakes That Keep You Broke.